-Boiler installations, servicing and repairs
+Boiler installations, servicing, repairs and replacements

 The past 10 years have seen huge changes in the manufacture and installation of central heating boilers.
 Condensing boilers have helped to reduce energy costs and if you change to a condensing boiler from an older style boiler you should notice a substantial reduction in your gas bill.
 If you are considering changing your boiler, here is a list of your options and what you can expect:

 This boiler will provide heating for your radiators and hot water, heating the water instantaneously, meaning that you have no stored water – i.e. no hot water cylinder or tanks in the loft – reducing the chance of freezing pipework, damaged ceilings etc. from water damage.
 Removal of the cylinder from a cupboard can create some well needed storage, and if you still want heat in the cupboard, we can often install a small radiator to keep the area warm.
+Replacing your existing boiler with a newly installed combination boiler could help reduce your energy bills.

 Suitable for: households of up to 4 adults, with up to 2 bathrooms.